MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 tables are created that can be used to reference all dofs in each cell.
 These look-up tables are referred to as **dof-maps**.

-As noted in the section introducing :ref:`key concepts <section concepts>`, LFRic stores dof-maps for the lowest cell of the 3D mesh as the dof-maps for the cells in the next layer can be computed by incrementing the dof-map addresses.
+As noted in the section introducing :ref:`key concepts <lfric concepts>`, LFRic stores dof-maps for the lowest cell of the 3D mesh as the dof-maps for the cells in the next layer can be computed by incrementing the dof-map addresses.
 The ability to infer the dofmaps